Towards Consistent Document-level Entity Linking: Joint Models for Entity Linking and Coreference Resolution: Related Work

 \section{Related Work}

-Related work in entity linking (EL) tackles the document-level linking coherence by exploring relations between entities \citep{kolitsas2018end,yang2019learning,le2019boosting}, or entities and mentions \citep{le2018improving}.
-More recently, contextual BERT-driven \citep{devlin2019bert} language models have been used for the EL task \citep{broscheit2019investigating,de2020autoregressive,yamada2020global} by jointly embedding mentions and entities.
-In contrast, we explore a cluster-based EL approach where the coherence is achieved on coreferent entity mentions level: \revchris{ we propose a novel joint model that combines EL and coreference resolution.}
+\textbf{Entity Linking:} Related work in entity linking (EL) tackles the document-level linking coherence by exploring relations between entities \citep{kolitsas2018end,yang2019learning,le2019boosting}, or entities and mentions \citep{le2018improving}.
+More recently, contextual BERT-driven \citep{devlin2019bert} language models have been used for the EL task \citep{broscheit2019investigating,de2020autoregressive,de2021highly,yamada2020global} by jointly embedding mentions and entities.
+In contrast, we explore a cluster-based EL approach where the coherence is achieved on \textit{coreferent} entity mentions level.

-At the same time, span-based antecedent-ranking coreference resolution \citep{lee2017end,lee2018higher} has experienced a recent boost by using SpanBERT representations \citep{xu2020revealing,joshi2020spanbert,wu2020corefqa}.
+\textbf{Coreference Resolution:} Span-based antecedent-ranking coreference resolution \citep{lee2017end,lee2018higher} has seen a recent boost by using SpanBERT representations \citep{xu2020revealing,joshi2020spanbert,wu2020corefqa}.
 We extend this approach in our {\clinker} joint coref+EL architecture.
-Furthermore, we rely on Kirchof's Matrix Tree Theorem \citep{koo2007structured,william1984tutte} to efficiently train a more expressive spanning tree-based {\mtt} method.
+Furthermore, we rely on Kirchhoff's Matrix Tree Theorem \citep{koo2007structured,william1984tutte} to efficiently train a more expressive spanning tree-based {\mtt} method.

+\textbf{Joint EL+Coref:} \citet{fahrni2012jointly} introduce a more expensive rule-based Integer Linear Programming component to jointly predict coref and EL. \citet{durrett2014joint} jointly train coreference and entity linking without enforcing single-entity per cluster consistency.
+More recently, \citet{angell2021clustering,agarwal2021entity} use additional logic to achieve consistent cluster-level entity linking.
+In contrast, our proposed approach constrains the space of the predicted spanning trees on a structural level (see \figref{fig:architectures}).